mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3816 Agent.md

 Skills to Bypass:Skills to Bypass: Computers, Engineer (electronics), Sensors, Stealth Task Difficulty:Task Difficulty: Very Difficult (–4 DM)

-PHEROMONE TRACE ELEMENT DETECTOR – TL 12 An advanced version of the bio-analysis scanner filament in a directional format, the pheromone trace element detector can pick up any living thing within 250 metres of its mount.
+PHEROMONE TRACE ELEMENT DETECTOR – TL 12 An advanced version of the bio-analysis scanner filament in a directional format, the pheromone trace element detector can pick up any living thing within 250 meters of its mount.

 Skills to Bypass:Skills to Bypass: Life Sciences (Chemistry or Biology), Sensors Task Difficulty:Task Difficulty: Very Difficult (–4 DM)

-NEUROLOGISTIC SCAN MATRIX – TL 15 The most advanced form of security suite, this complex series of crystalline antennae actually picks up the conscious thoughts made by sentient living things within 100 metres of it, making it very difficult to avoid during intrusion.
+NEUROLOGISTIC SCAN MATRIX – TL 15 The most advanced form of security suite, this complex series of crystalline antennae actually picks up the conscious thoughts made by sentient living things within 100 meters of it, making it very difficult to avoid during intrusion.

 Skills to Bypass:Skills to Bypass: Science (Psionocology), Sensors, Telepathy Task Difficulty: Task Difficulty: Formidable (–6 DM)